How do you set fire to a forgotten pile of old scripts? Metaphorically, we suggest!

 The Lost and Found Collective is a company of professionals, lighting fires under some of the dozens of playscripts left behind by famous theatre producer, Stephen Joseph.

-Lost and Found Collective is presenting two rarely seen plays from the back catalogue of the Stephen Joseph Theatre in the year it celebrates its 70th birthday.
+In October 2025 Lost and Found Collective presented its first production: two rarely seen one-act plays from the back catalogue of the Stephen Joseph Theatre, staged in the year it was celebrating its 70th birthday.
+We’re now planning towards further performances in 2026.

 Alas Poor Fred, by James Saunders, was produced in a heavily edited version by Stephen Joseph in 1958.
-This is the first full staging of the original, uncut, play.
+This was the first full staging of the original, uncut, play.

 Something funny has happened to Fred.
 Not funny… odd.
 Quite odd.
 Will Ernest ever get to the bottom of it?
 As Ethel knits, the clock ticks… but what day is it?
 Does November really come before September?
 And where actually is Fido...?